KIT-ISAS/iviz/iviz_roslib/README.md

 Uri callerUri = new Uri("http://192.168.0.2:7614");

 // alternative that tries to guess your address and uses the port 7614
-// Uri callerUri = TryGetCallerUriFor(masterUri, 7614)
+// Uri callerUri = RosClient.TryGetCallerUriFor(masterUri, 7614)

 // set the name of our node
 string callerId = "/iviz_test";